 These organizations agree to recognize the equivalence of accreditations granted by other signatory member accreditation bodies through a series of Mutual (or Multilateral) Recognition Arrangements (MRAs/MLAs).
 Once an accreditation body becomes a signatory it is obligated to recognize the certificates or reports issued by conformity assessment bodies accredited by all other signatories within a specified scope.
 The following organizations make up the unified system for recognition of competent accreditation bodies (ABs):

-Asia Pacific Laboratory Accreditation Cooperation (APLAC) MRA –ABs involved in the accreditation of testing and calibration laboratories and inspection bodies
+Asia Pacific Laboratory Accreditation Cooperation (APLAC) MRA –ABs involved in the accreditation of testing laboratories, calibration laboratories, inspection bodies, proficiency testing providers and reference material producers.
+IAS is a MRA signatory for testing laboratories, calibration laboratories and inspection bodies.

-International Laboratory Accreditation Cooperation (ILAC) MRA – ABs involved in the accreditation of testing and calibration laboratories
+International Laboratory Accreditation Cooperation (ILAC) MRA – ABs involved in the accreditation of testing laboratories, calibration laboratories, inspection bodies, proficiency testing providers and reference material producers.
+IAS is a MRA signatory for testing laboratories, calibration laboratories and inspection bodies.

-International Accreditation Forum (IAF) MLA – ABs involved in the accreditation of management systems, products, services or personnel
+International Accreditation Forum (IAF) MLA – ABs involved in the accreditation of management systems, products, services or personnel.
+IAS is a MLA signatory for product certification and management systems.

 ILAC and IAF are the apex (worldwide) organizations; APLAC is a region of ILAC and PAC is a region of IAF.
 Accreditation bodies are recognized depending on the geographic region in which they are located but their signatory status applies worldwide.